 The investments in other ventures, under equity method primarily include our investments in Channel Re, Top Layer Re and other ventures.
 The increase in this balance is primarily due to a \$10.0 million investment we made during the first quarter of 2005 in Tower Hill, as well as the undistributed earnings in these ventures earned during the first nine months of 2005.
-As with Channel Re, our investment was recorded in the second quarter of 2005.
+As with Channel Re, our equity pick-up from Tower Hill is recorded one quarter in arrears and accordingly our initial pick-up from this investment was recorded in the second quarter of 2005.